Government and Māori

 Change in the later 20th century

-During the period of rapid growth after the Second World War, many government departments established regional offices for the Volcanic Plateau and Bay of Plenty in Rotorua.
+During the period of rapid growth after the Second World War, many government departments established regional offices in Rotorua for the Volcanic Plateau and Bay of Plenty.

 In the 1980s and 1990s the government sold many of its farms, forests and power stations in the region.

-In 1979 the Rotorua town and county councils united, and in 1989 Taupō’s councils did the same.
-Since 1989 the Rotorua lakes area has been covered by Environment Bay of Plenty, the area’s regional council.
-The Reporoa district and Taupō are served by Environment Waikato.
+The Rotorua town and county councils united in 1979, as did Taupō’s councils in 1989.
+Since 1989 the Rotorua lakes area has been covered by the Bay of Plenty regional council.
+The Reporoa district and Taupō are served by the Waikato regional council.

 Rotorua has had its own seat in Parliament since 1919, and Taupō since 1963.
 For voters on the Māori roll, the region was part of the Eastern Māori electorate until 1993.
 Since then, it has been part of the Waiariki electorate, which also includes coastal Bay of Plenty.

 Waiariki Institute of Technology (now Toi-Ohomai), set up in 1977, has its main campus in Rotorua and others in Taupō, Tokoroa, Tauanga and Whakatāne.
 Rotorua High School was established in 1927 and benefited from a Ngāti Whakaue endowment.
 Separate boys’ and girls’ high schools, and Western Heights high school, were established in 1958.
 Other Rotorua high schools are Rotorua Lakes and John Paul College.
 Schools that teach in te reo Māori include Te Kura Kaupapa Māori o Ruamata, Te Kura Kaupapa Māori o Te Koutū and Te Kura o Hīrangi.
 Reporoa, Taupō Nui-a-Tia, Tauhara and Tongariro are the region’s other high schools.